m4r35n357/ODE-Playground/README.md

 My work was inspired by parts of the following paper and its associated software: https://web.ma.utexas.edu/users/mzou/taylor/taylor.pdf

-That software uses code generation to produce the recurrences and code to drive them, and it inspired me to try coding something by hand; these programs are the result.
+That software uses code generation to produce the recurrences and code to drive them, and it inspired me to try coding something more direct by hand.
+These programs are the result.
-My aim was to be able to solve coupled nonlinear equations and investigate chaotic systems, without relying on "black-box" ODE solvers.
+My primary aim was to be able to solve coupled nonlinear equations and investigate chaotic systems, without relying on "black-box" ODE solvers.
-There is a maths.tex file containing a technical note describing the majority of the procedure (apart from the recurrence relations which are obtained from the source listed below).
+The header file taylor-ode.h contains a brief description of the Taylor Series Method and the derivations of the recurrences that enable analysis of complex systems.

-The recurrence rules (the global "t-functions" in c and Python) generate "jets" of Taylor Series coefficients iteratively, term by term, using previously calculated lower order values.
+The recurrence rules (the global "t-functions" in c and Python) are the key to calculating high order derivatives accurately, without needing finite differences.
+They generate "jets" of Taylor Series coefficients iteratively, term by term, using previously calculated lower order values.
-The functions provided cover the basic algebraic operations (+ - * /), and also include several common functions:
+The functions provided cover the basic algebraic operations on Taylor Series (+ - * /), and also include several common functions:
 * abs
 * sqr
 * sqrt